aws/aws-cli/awscli/topics/s3-faq.rst

 transfer successfully to S3, the AWS CLI will exit with a non zero RC.
 See ``aws help return-codes`` for more information.

-For some commands the AWS CLI uses the ``x-amz-content-sha256`` header as a checksum in addtion to ``Content-MD5``.
+In some cases the AWS CLI uses the ``x-amz-content-sha256`` header as a checksum in addtion to ``Content-MD5``.
 The AWS CLI will use Signature Version 4 for S3 in several
 cases: